jae0/adapt/README.md

 ![](./inst/doc/fit_with_projections_and_stochastic_simulations.png)

 Finally, individual trajectories of stochastic simulations are shown.
 These are based upon the joint posterior distributions of the parameter estimates for the most "current day", obtained from the above analysis.
-These trajectories represent possible futures, accounting for small number stochasticity (unlike the mean-field ODE-based "forward" predictions), assuming the current "situation" (i.e., control measures and population behaviours ecapsualted in the joint-posterior distributions of the model parameter) remains constant/consistent.
+These trajectories represent possible futures, accounting for small number stochasticity (unlike the mean-field ODE-based "forward" predictions), assuming the current "situation" remains constant/consistent (i.e., control measures and population behaviours encapsualted in the joint-posterior distributions of the model parameters) .
 The majority of the trajectories suggest a continued decline in the number of infected people.
 Nonetheless, there still exists some scenarios of rapid disease outbreak.